Mbed-TLS/mbedtls/docs/getting_started.md

     mbedtls_psa_crypto_free();
 ```

-Decrypting a message with a symmetric cipher:
+**To decrypt a message with a symmetric cipher:**
 1. Allocate an operation (`psa_cipher_operation_t`) structure to pass to the cipher functions.
-1. Call `psa_cipher_decrypt_setup` to initialize the operation structure and to specify the algorithm and the key to be used.
+1. Call `psa_cipher_decrypt_setup()` to initialize the operation structure and to specify the algorithm and the key to be used.
-1. Call `psa_cipher_set_iv` with the IV for the decryption.
+1. Call `psa_cipher_set_iv()` with the IV for the decryption.
-1. Call `psa_cipher_update` one or more times passing either the whole or only a fragment of the message each time.
+1. Call `psa_cipher_update()` one or more times, passing the whole message or only a fragment of the message each time.
-1. Call `psa_cipher_finish` to end the operation and output the decrypted message.
+1. Call `psa_cipher_finish()` to end the operation and output the decrypted message.

-Decrypting encrypted data using an AES key in CBC mode with no padding
+This example shows how to decrypt encrypted data using an AES key in CBC mode with no padding
 (assuming all prerequisites have been fulfilled):
 ```c
     enum {